yujulia/static-boilerplate/README.md

 gulp upload
 ```

-## Tips
+## What Happens

-Jade templates for HTML, modify *Gulpfile.js* to pass in relevant variables.
+Use jade templates for HTML, modify *Gulpfile.js* to pass in relevant variables, it is watched for changes and browsersync will update when a template is saved.

 Browserify will bundle components in src/js and lint.
 Put vendor scripts in deploy/js/vendor, it will be symlinked from build/.

 SCSS will be parsed into src/css, normalize appended, autoprefixed, then concat into build/main.css then minified to deploy/main.min.css when you run deploy.
+Browsersync will update when file is saved.

+## Where to Put Things

+Almost all your work goes in *src/*, except static accepts such as third party Javascript which goes in *deploy/js/vendor* and font faces which go in */deploy/fonts*.
+You can also put images in *deploy/img/* if you don't need them to be minimized.
+The server runs from *build/* which symlinks font and img assets in *deploy/*.

 ## Boilerplate Structure